 Keep the visuals in check

 I’ve unsubscribed from a lot of email lists that I was actually interested in because they overdid it with the visuals.
 It was to the point that I couldn’t even read what they were actually trying to say between all the stock photos and graphics.
 Some of the most successful email campaigns Nonprofit Hub has implemented were very basic in design, written in a similar format to this article, from our executive director as a personal message with almost no visuals.

 People are getting more and more familiar with stock photography which means it can sometimes hurt more than it helps.
 I don’t want your stock images, I want your content.
 Adding visuals and graphics is not always a bad thing, but get to the point and make sure the reader can actually hear what you’re trying to say.

-Show your human
+Show you’re human

 When your list starts to grow, for whatever reason we tend to default to a more robotic voice rather than staying conversational.
-No one wants to offend anyone, but keeping your voice, personality and showing your human is so important with email marketing.
+No one wants to offend anyone, but keeping your voice, personality, and showing your human is so important with email marketing.
 I get between 10 and 25 emails per day from companies trying to sell me products (I’m a sucker for 25% off), but I typically only read the ones who actually sound the way someone would talk.
-Most people will judge your email immediately and decide whether to open or delete just by the subject line.
+Most people will judge your email immediately and decide whether to open or delete it just by the subject line.

 Some of my personal favorite lists include the Love Does and Chubbies e-newsletters (very different, I know), but there are plenty of awesome email newsletters for nonprofit professionals.
-One of the best ways to improve your email marketing is by subscribing to a few lists and taking note of things you like and dislike and make those changes in your own strategy.
+One of the best ways to improve your email marketing is by subscribing to a few lists and taking note of things you like and dislike and making those changes in your own strategy.